 4: Getting Sucked Back In

 As the weeks passed, the complete shift in finances moving out instead of in created a sense of time running out and an urgency to get myself on track.
-I’d saved enough money to keep me afloat for six months but I still felt the pressure.
+I’d saved enough money to keep myself afloat but I still felt pressure.